b-koopman/MTADelayPredict/docs/Data_README.md

 Web form for viewing historical MTA alerts.
 As there seems to be no easily downloadable archive, a web scraper is needed.
 I used [Selenium](https://www.selenium.dev/) with Chromium to scrape this data in monthly chunks and dumped to csv.
 Please find example csv's included in the <code>data/alerts</code> directory.

+Look at [AlertScraper.ipynb](../Notebooks/AlertScraper.ipynb) for an example of how to do this.

 ### Subway Data Archive
 http://web.mta.info/developers/data/archives.html